renejra/fname/README.md

 f.e. when adding new naming conventions to files within a directory, specially if performance is of need with a lot of files.

-For ease of use, you can just copy your files the data folder, and use some of the many optional arguments for customising your bulk renaming.
+For ease of use, you can just copy your files on the `data/` folder, and use some of the many optional arguments for customising your bulk renaming.
-You can also replace the `data` directory for the directory you want to rename files on.
+You can also replace the `data/` directory for the directory you want to rename files on.

 The custom `args` for replacing filenames allow for: